fau-advanced-separations/CADET-Process/docs/source/user_guide/process_model/reaction.md

 To instantiate it, pass the {class}`~CADETProcess.processModel.ComponentSystem`.
 Then, add the reaction using the {meth}`~CADETProcess.processModel.MassActionLaw.add_reaction` method.
 The following arguments are expected:
-- indices: The indices of the components that take part in the reaction (useful for bigger systems)
+- components: The components names that take part in the reaction (useful for bigger systems)
-- stoichiometric coefficients in the order of the indices
+- stoichiometric coefficients in the order of components
 - forward reaction rate
 - backward reaction rate